top of page

 Interests

 I grew up in southern Indiana, spending a lot of time exploring in the woods and playing baseball and soccer.
 Now, I am an avid disc golf player and a fan of games and puzzles in general.
 I have two cats who comprise the majority of my photo roll.
-In Northern California, I enjoy areas north of the Bay Area like Bodega Bay, Point Reyes, and the rolling hills of Sonoma County.
+In Northern California, I enjoyed areas north of the Bay Area like Bodega Bay, Point Reyes, and the rolling hills of Sonoma County.
 I am passionate about data viz (i.e., spend too much time on figures).
+Now in southern California I am enjoying the beautiful sunshine, lovely neighborhood full of friendly outdoor cats, and am trying to get into biking.

 Friends of the team